camwestwood/xapi/recipes/attendance/attendance.md

 Common entity identifier: [ObjectD](/common_structures.md#objectd)

 #### Entity Example:
-The object defines a timetabled event that has been completed.
-Information on the timetabled event can be found in the object.extensions.
+The object defines an event that has been attended.
+Information on the event can be found in the object.extensions.
 See the [objectD section in the common structures document](/common_structures.md#objectd).

 ``` javascript